 Excursions included Zodiac tours, hiking and wandering around the islands and continent, and the polar plunge.

 There were also add ons with limited spots for kayaking and overnight camping.
-I managed to secure myself one of the few overnight camping spots.
+Camping and kayaking go quickly so book those early!

 Arriving in Ushuaia, Argentina

 Arriving early is always a good idea for big trips in case you have flight delays.